ChavoDeLa/P2Pool-XMR-Logger/README.md

   2. Scrape the log file (p2pool.log) every 2 minutes for new payouts, append to a structured json file with the last (10) payouts located in the data api folder, keeping payout (0) the latest each time, with debug feedback. (see: payouts.sh)

-  3. Send "status" to the p2pool session to push outputs to the log, then scrape p2pool.log for the entire output of the "status" command, structure into json, then save into a json file for further use located in the data api folder, with debug feedback. (see: status.sh)
+  3. Send "status" to the p2pool session to push outputs to the log, then scrape p2pool.log for the entire output of the "status" command every 5 minutes, structure into json, then save into a json file for further use located in the data api folder, with debug feedback. (see: status.sh)

-Why?
+Why?!?

   P2Pool data api files miss some stuff that I wanted (uncle positions, share positions, share count, etc) and i wanted the info into JSON format, reported regularly for use in Node-Red.

+What about the tari script?!?

+  The tari suite's minotari-node has a memory leak, and will gobble up swap and ram and then either crash Linux, or get killed by the OOM manager at length without notice.
+This script simply kills any existing processes, restarts them in new terminals, and loops every 4 hours to dump the process memory and prevent whole system crashes or loss of node connectivity.

+BUT YOUR CODE SUCKS!

+  Yes, feel free to improve it.
+I write spaghetti code exclusively and it is never efficient or pretty.
+There is some GPT intervention here as well.